Narcosis (band): Origin and Formation

+"The parallel movement of 'Underground Rock' was happening at that time in Lima and was made up of Punk and Hardcore bands that overlapped these Post-Punk groups."
 Narcosis' first gig was played at the Carnaby bar, where they filled the bill alongside now-classic Lima rock bands LeuZemia and Masacre, on October 6, 1984.
 Not long after that, the band was booked for another gig, this time at the Palizada Pub, but found itself short of a vocalist as Carrillo had left the group.
 Vial has said that Carrillo left the band due "reasons of fate", but elsewhere it has been suggested that part of the reason was that he and Carrillo had had difficulties.
 The spot was filled by Luís "Wicho" García, who was a friend of Vial's, and the band's final line-up was established.